Kokoda Track campaign: Other equipment

 Australian soldiers initially entered battle wearing a khaki uniform which contrasted with the darker greens of the jungle.
 Moreover, webbing of the 21st Brigade had been bleached white from their service in Syria.
 In contrast, the Japanese wore a green uniform more suited to the jungle environment and were adept at camouflage.
 By the time the 25th Brigade was committed to the fighting, it was wearing jungle green—albeit that these were khaki uniforms that had been quickly dyed.
 This dye ran and caused skin complaints among the wearers.

-Much of the Australian equipment was standardised across the British army and the Commonwealth.
-This imperial legacy meant a force structure intended for fighting in open country and which was highly reliant on motor transport.
+Much of the Australian equipment was standardised across military forces of the British Empire, which resulted in a force structure intended for fighting in open country and highly reliant on motor transport.
 Consequently, weight was not so much a consideration where equipment was not intended to be man-packed.
 The 109 radio set and associated equipment required nineteen carriers to transport, were temperamental as a result of the "excessive handling" and were susceptible to moisture and humidity.
 In contrast, the Japanese used compact wireless sets and lightweight aluminium signal wire.

 Captured stocks of Mills bombs (model 36M) were valued by the Japanese.
 The lever and striker mechanism of the Mills bomb was considered superior to their own service grenade, the Type 99, which had to be struck on a hard object to ignite the fuze immediately before throwing.